ThroneUnknown/CalcText-BASIC/README.txt

 [Color]       Set the color that is used for all TCHAR Text( commands will use, defaults to black.
               Example: GRAY  (Yes its literally that simple)

+ALIGN [direction]  Either LEFT, RIGHT, or CENTER.
+Aligns text in that direction.
+Simple

 EXAMPLE: